EOC creates, implements, and enforces University policies that promote an equitable, inclusive, and welcoming campus community.

 |Receives Reports by Responsible Employee

 - Employees who are designated as “Responsible Employees” have special reporting responsibilities.
 Responsible Employees are required to immediately report to EOC any conduct that comes to their attention that involves discrimination, harassment, or retaliation based on any protected status, sexual assault or sexual violence, interpersonal (relationship) violence, and stalking.
-When EOC receives a report from a Responsible Employee, an EOC staff member will reach out to the affected person by email to let them know about their options for support and addressing the report under the University’s Policy.
+When EOC receives a report from a Responsible Employee, an EOC staff member will reach out to the affected person by email to let them know about their options for support and addressing the report under the University’s Policies.
 The affected person can choose whether they want to meet with someone from EOC, but they are not required to do so.

 Learn more about what happens when you report an incident as a Responsible Employee to EOC >>